fooware/electric/examples/ionic-demo/README.md

 # or `npm run client:watch`` to re-generate whenever the DB schema changes
 ```

-## Run
+## Run the webapp

-The app is a React application to install and run it:
+The app is a React application, to run it:

 ```bash
 npm run start